telerik/teststudio-docs/docs/features/custom-steps/all-tests-common/manual-step.md

 ---
 title: Manual Step
 page_title: Manual Step
 description: "How to make the test run in Test Studio to stop at certain point of the execution and allow me to do something manually against the application under test.
 Can I insert a manual step in Test Studio test?
-Can I perfomr some manual actions during a test run in Test Studio"
+Can I perform some manual actions during a test run in Test Studio"
-position: 13
+position: 8
 ---
 # Manual Step